lazy-cloudx/Social-WhatsApp-Downloader-Node-JS-Version/README.md

 </p>

 <p align="center">
-  <b>Download videos and images from Pinterest, Instagram, Facebook, and YouTube directly to WhatsApp using a simple Node.js webhook API.</b>
+  <b>Download videos and images from Pinterest, Instagram, Facebook, and YouTube directly to WhatsApp using a lightweight Node.js API</b>
 </p>

 <p align="center">
   <a href="#-overview">Overview</a> •
   <a href="#-features">Features</a> •
   <a href="#-configuration">Configuration</a> •
-  <a href="#-deploy-on-vercel">Deploy on Vercel</a> •
+  <a href="#-set-webhook">Set Webhook</a> •
   <a href="#-usage">Usage</a> •
   <a href="#-file-structure">File Structure</a> •
   <a href="#-example">Example</a> •